GMDevDept/TendouAris/README.md

 ## Introduction

-Aris is telegram chatbot based on OpenAI API with customized system prompt.
-In the future will add support for more models.
+Aris is a telegram chatbot based on OpenAI API with customized system prompt.
+In the future will add support for more language models.

 | Model Name | Support |
 |----------|----------|